What is PlatformIO?¶

-- Decide which operation system they want to run development process on.
+- Decide which operating system they want to run development process on.
 You can even use one OS at home and another at work.

 - Choose which editor to use for writing the code.
-It can be pretty simple editor or powerful favorite Cloud & Standalone IDE.
+It can be pretty simple editor or powerful favorite Cloud & Desktop IDE.